How it works

 - Reply and forward — Respond to threads or forward to others

-- Rich formatting — Send HTML emails with formatting
+- Rich formatting — Send nice-looking HTML emails with embedded images and formatting

 Guardrails and approval

-Giving an agent the ability to email externally is powerful—and requires care.
-Configure guardrails to control what the agent can do:
+Giving an agent the ability to email externally is powerful—but it also requires care.
+You can configure guardrails to limit what the agent can do with email:

 Email whitelist